tastytea/Glimpse/CONTRIBUTING.md

 # Contributing to Glimpse Image Editor
 Thank you for your interest in contributing to the Glimpse project!
-Feel free to reach out to us on the #glimpse:matrix.org Matrix channel and read the latest project news on https://glimpse-editor.org.
+Feel free to reach out to us on the Glimpse project Discord server and read the latest project news on https://glimpse-editor.org.

 Before getting in contact, please familiarize yourself with our [code of conduct](https://glimpse-editor.org/code-of-conduct/).
 For convenience we have provided a copy of that document with the source code in a file called `CODE_OF_CONDUCT.md`.